 Flipped on its back, the beetle that Clara soaked with insecticide dies under the refrigerator.

 Dies = intransitive verb.

-Realize that many verbs can be both transitive and intransitive.
+Many verbs can be both transitive and intransitive.

 Other action verbs, however, can be transitive or intransitive, depending on what follows in the sentence.
-Compare these examples: